 In a regular ovulation cycle, one egg matures per month.
 The aim of an IVF cycle is to have several mature eggs available since this will improve your chances of success with treatment.
 Stimulation of the ovaries needs to occur so that there are more eggs available.
 It should be noted that stimulating the ovaries does not deplete eggs for the future.
 So, you can rest assured.

 During the stimulation phase of the IVF cycle, you will be administered injectable medications for about 8 to 14 days in order to stimulate the ovaries to produce eggs.
 Luteinizing hormone (LH) and follicle-stimulating hormone (FSH), both produced naturally within the body, comprise the medications.
 You will be visiting our physician approximately 7 to 8 times for morning monitoring.
 This helps the physician to track the progress of your cycle and make necessary adjustments in the medication dosages if required.

 The final step of this stimulation phase is the trigger shot.
-Depending on the requirement, you will be either given a Lupron or a (HCG) trigger shot.
+Depending on the requirement, you will be either given a or a human chorionic gonadotropin (HCG) trigger shot.
 This shot helps in the completion of maturation process of the developing and sets the ovulation in motion.
 Timing is of extreme importance here, as the physician should perform egg retrieval before the expected time of ovulation.